-- 28.8.1 During the year, the Parent Company has borne a proportion of costs, amounting to AED 11 million (2018: AED 15 million), incurred in respect of operations of the Leadership Institute. - 28.8.2 During the year, certain projects and activities were undertaken on behalf of the Parent Company.
-Accordingly, costs relating to such projects and proportion of management time and travel costs, amounting to AED 138 million (2018: AED 110 million), incurred on these projects have been cross charged to the Parent Company and other subsidiaries of the Parent Company.
+- 28.7.1 During the year, the Parent Company has borne a proportion of costs, amounting to AED 7 million (2019: AED 11 million), incurred in respect of operations of the Leadership Institute. - 28.7.2 During the year, certain projects and activities were undertaken on behalf of the Parent Company.
+Accordingly, operating costs relating to such projects and proportion of management time and travel costs, amounting to AED 165 million (2019: AED 138 million) and depreciation and amortization amounting to AED 45 million (2019: AED 27 million), incurred on these projects have been cross charged to the Parent Company and other subsidiaries of the Parent Company.